-Physical evidence appears to supports the existence of such triple nodal configurations.
-Images from figs. 2, 3 and 4 in The Human Tongue Atlas patently show a wave-shaped rippling pattern on the upper surfaces of the superior longitudinal and the genioglossus muscles.
+Physical evidence appears to supports the existence of such triple nodal configuration.
+Images from figs. 2 and 4 in The Human Tongue Atlas...patently shows a wave-shaped rippling pattern on the upper surfaces of the superior longitudinal and the genioglossus muscles.
 The bulges visible in the four examples exhibit thickened regions of muscle mass along the axial line.
 The presence of these signify concentrations of regional force in the muscle masses, fig. 7.